-Sons, I had a “moment” this week after reading so much information online about parenting the “right” way according to “experts.”
-I realized that I’m tired of trying to keep up with all the new research and decided I just want to follow my instincts and keep on loving you and believing in you and God’s work in your lives.
+I had a “moment” this week after reading so much information online about parenting the “right” way according to “experts.”
+I realized I’m tired of trying to keep up with all the new research and decided I just want to follow my instincts and keep on loving my kids and believing in them.
 In other words, I’ve chosen faith over fear.
 Anyway, this is what I wrote:

 Picture it: 1994.
 Jennifer, a stay-at-home mom, wakes up, makes a cup of coffee and attends to her children.
 If the phone rings, she either picks it up or lets the answering machine get it.
 If the message sounds urgent, she picks up, but otherwise, she just focuses on her kids and feeds them what is reasonable – plain ole’ wheat toast, regular ole’ eggs, Kellogg’s cereal, regular ole’ 2% milk – pretty much whatever the kids ask for (within reason).
 After breakfast, she breaks up fights if needed and gets the kids off to school.
 She drives home with a to do list that includes laundry, a nail appointment, and a leisurely jog to get those endorphins going, and she might even make time to find out if Eden and Cruz will get back together on her soap opera before making dinner.